-- (1) Reflects actual base salary amounts paid for 2018, 2017 and 2016. - (2) Mr. Bell's bonus for 2016 related to his management of the Company's litigation matters. - (3) Represents the aggregate grant date fair value of stock or stock options granted under the 2014 Plan, respectively, during the years ended December 31, 2018, 2017 and 2016 as determined in accordance with FASB ASC Topic 718, rather than an amount paid to or realized by the named executive officer.
-Assumptions used in the calculation of such amount are included in note 14 to the Company's audited financial statements for the year ended December 31, 2018 included in its Annual Report on Form 10-K filed with the SEC on March 1, 2019.
-These grants are subject to continued service conditions and may be subject to performance conditions; consequently, FASB ASC Topic 718 amounts included in the table may never be realized by the named executive officer. - (4) These amounts reflect performance-based cash awards under the 2014 Plan paid during 2019, 2018 and 2017 in respect of service performed in 2018, 2017 and 2016, respectively.
-This plan is discussed in further detail under the heading "Annual Incentive Bonus Awards." - (5) Amounts reported represent the increase in the actuarial present value of benefits associated with the Company's pension plans.
-Assumptions for 2018 amounts are further described in "Pension Benefits at 2018 Fiscal Year End."
+- (1) Reflects actual base salary amounts paid for 2019, 2018 and 2017. - (2) Represents the aggregate grant date fair value of stock or stock options granted under the 2014 Plan, respectively, during the years ended December 31, 2019, 2018 and 2017 as determined in accordance with FASB ASC Topic 718, rather than an amount paid to or realized by the named executive officer.
+Assumptions used in the calculation of such amount are included in note 14 to the Company's audited financial statements for the year ended December 31, 2019 included in its Annual Report on Form 10-K filed with the SEC on March 2, 2020.
+These grants are subject to continued service conditions; consequently, FASB ASC Topic 718 amounts included in the table may never be realized by the named executive officer. - (3) These amounts reflect performance-based cash awards under the 2014 Plan paid during 2020, 2019 and 2018 in respect of service performed in 2019, 2018 and 2017, respectively.
+This plan is discussed in further detail under the heading "Annual Incentive Awards." - (4) Amounts reported represent the increase in the actuarial present value of benefits associated with the Company's pension plans.
+Assumptions for 2019 amounts are further described in "Pension Benefits at 2019 Fiscal Year End."
 The amounts reflect the increase in actuarial present value for the named executive officer's benefits under the Supplemental Retirement Plan determined using interest rate, retirement date and mortality rate assumptions consistent with those used in the Company's financial statements.
 No amount is payable from this plan before a participant attains age 60 during active service except in the case of death, disability or termination without cause.
-For Mr. Bernstein, the reported amount also includes a change of negative \$4,722 in 2018 in connection with Liggett Group Inc. Retirement Plan for Salaried Non-Bargaining Unit Employees.
-There can be no assurance that the amounts shown will ever be realized by the named executive officers. - (6) Represents perquisites consisting of \$505,892 for personal use of corporate aircraft in 2018 and a \$90,000 allowance paid for lodging and related business expenses in 2018.
-Also includes \$8,250 for 401(k) Plan matching contributions in 2018.
+For Mr. Bernstein, the reported amount also includes a change of \$11,317 in 2019 in connection with Liggett Group Inc. Retirement Plan for Salaried Non-Bargaining Unit Employees.
+There can be no assurance that the amounts shown will ever be realized by the named executive officers. - (5) Represents perquisites consisting of \$290,863 for personal use of corporate aircraft in 2019 and a \$90,000 allowance paid for lodging and related business expenses in 2019.
+Also includes \$8,400 for 401(k) Plan matching contributions in 2019.
 For purposes of determining the value of corporate aircraft use, the personal use is calculated based on the aggregate incremental cost to the Company.
 For flights on corporate aircraft, aggregate incremental cost for purposes of this table is calculated based on a cost-per-flight-mile charge developed from internal Company data.
 The charge reflects the direct operating cost of the aircraft, including fuel, additives and lubricants, airport fees and catering.
-In addition, the charge also reflects an allocable allowance for maintenance and engine restorations.

-(7) Represents 401(k) plan matching contributions.
+In addition, the charge also reflects an allocable allowance for maintenance and engine restorations. - (6) Represents 401(k) plan matching contributions. - (7) Mr. Bernstein retired from the Company, effective March 31, 2020.